17. The Endless Road

 Shortly thereafter there came a sharp, offended snort and the wail of a man whose foot had been stomped by a sharp hoof.
 Pippin smiled and had another pint.

 That evening sure enough a shadow darkened the door of the tavern and, wearing a black coat and a jaunty black hat over his long black hair, in stepped the man Pippin had been waiting for.

 Instead of rising, Pippin assumed a waiting, watchful position, leaning back against the back of the bench with his legs stretched out in front of him, cloaked, hooded, and smoking his pipe, his face in shadow.
 He watched as Morelin sat down at the bar, ordered a drink, and was told of his presence by the barkeep.

 Morelin turned.
 He looked right at Pippin.
 Pippin’s face was hidden, but Morelin quickly sized him up.
 And after all his feet gave him away with their oversized leathery soles and curly brown fur.

 Morelin’s eyes came up to Pippin’s face.
 Pippin threw back his hood dramatically and grinned around his pipestem.
 “Hello, Captain!”

 Morelin’s lean, handsome face was frozen for a moment between fear and joy.
 Then swiftly it shifted into its customary sardonic set.

 “Ah,” said Morelin.
 “It’s you, Peregrin.”
 He leaned back against the bar.
-“Where have
+“Where have you been.”

 They toasted Poclis.
 They toasted Brogar.
 Morelin toasted Pippin when he heard about Leah, though Pippin somehow managed to maintain a modicum of discretion.
 The ale was replaced by sweet, heady wine, that flowed until even Pippin felt quite drunk.